nrohmen/KotlinMovie/README.md

 # KotlinMovie
-Simple apps thats showing Movie data from MovieDB.
+Simple apps that showing Movie data from MovieDB.
 Write using Kotlin with MVP patterns, RxJava, Dagger, and Retrofit.